the Australian Mediation Association

 A range of dispute resolution services is available to assist your unique business.

-The AMA is committed to providing the best qualified mediators and Alternative Dispute Resolution (ADR) practitioners.
+The Australian Mediation Association is committed to providing the best qualified mediators and Alternative Dispute Resolution (ADR) practitioners.

 Whether it is getting both sides committed to the ADR process, or simply coordinating your case, we do the work for you.
 We facilitate getting the appropriate parties to the negotiation table.